County Courts Act 1984

 The County Courts Act 1984 (c.
 28) is an act of the Parliament of the United Kingdom; the long title of the act is "An Act to consolidate certain enactments relating to county courts".
-The act replaced the County Courts Act 1959 and consilidated the law covering the county courts.
+The act replaced the County Courts Act 1959 (7 & 8 Eliz.
+2. c.
+22) and consolidated the law covering the county courts.

 The County Court is an inferior court in the court system of England and Wales.
 The act establishes various rules relating to this court as well as setting limits on its jurisdiction.

+Provisions

 Section 15 of the act limits the type of case which can be heard by the County Court, the most important being libel and slander, an action for which may only be taken in the King's Bench Division of the High Court of Justice.

 Section 69 of the act enables a claimant to receive interest on sums awarded by the court.

+Repealed enactments

+Section 148(3) of the act repealed 21 enactments, listed in schedule 4 to the act.